wdl339/chfs/docs/lab3/raft.md

 2. Complete the method `RaftNode::request_vote` in `node.h` following Figure 2 in the Raft paper (you may also need to define some variables for the `RaftNode` class, such as commit_idx).
 3. Complete the method `RaftNode::handle_request_vote_reply`, which should handle the RPC reply.
 4. Complete the method `RaftNode::run_background_election`, which should turn to candidate and start an election after a leader timeout by sending request_vote RPCs asynchronously.
 5. Now, the raft nodes should be able to elect a leader automatically.
 But to keep its leadership, the leader should send heartbeat (i.e. an empty AppendEntries RPC) to the followers periodically.
-You can implement the heartbeat by implementing the AppendEntries RPC (e.g. complete `append_entries_args`, `append_entries_reply`, `RaftNode::append_entries`, `RaftNode::handle_append_entries_reply`, `RaftNode::run_background_ping`,`RaftNode::start`).
+You can implement the heartbeat by implementing the AppendEntries RPC (e.g. complete `AppendEntriesArgs`, `AppendEntriesReply` in `protocal.h` and `RaftNode::append_entries`, `RaftNode::handle_append_entries_reply`, `RaftNode::run_background_ping` in `node.h`).
+6. To pass the test, you need to implement three basic RPC interfaces provided by RaftNode (`RaftNode::start`, `RaftNode::is_leader`, `RaftNode::stop` in `node.h`).

-You should pass the two test cases in RaftTestPart1.
+You should pass the two test cases in RaftTestPart1:
+* `RaftTestPart1.LeaderElection`
+* `RaftTestPart1.ReElection`

 **Hints**: